azagoruyko/skeleposer/README.md

 ## Additional nodes
 There are some other nodes provided by the plugin.
 * **stickyMatrix**.<br>
-  This node is used to make "sticky rig" for two indepdendant transforms.
+  This node is used to make "sticky rig" for two independent transforms.
 It's useful for eye blink, sticky lips (zip) and other stuff.<br>
-  Use `stickyMatrix` module in Rig Builder as a reference: https://github.com/azagoruyko/rigBuilder/blob/main/modules/Tools/StickyMatrix.xml

 ## Unreal Engine Plugin

 ![skel](https://user-images.githubusercontent.com/9614751/211027037-a869ba58-f1bd-4b78-8d97-8d11f77689ca.PNG)